FilippoAiraldi/KaggleCompetitions/README.md

 # KaggleCompetitions
-A repository containing some notebooks regarding Kaggle competitions
+A repository containing some notebooks regarding Kaggle competitions.